Tracing Networks of Knowledge in the Digital Age: Social media

 \section{Social media}

 Social media can be used to track the spreading of information as it happens in real-time at a very large scale.
 They are extremely popular, involving thousands of millions of users.
 The first example of information diffusion in the digital world indeed happens through Web blogs, which predate the advent of social media outlets such Facebook~\citep{ellison2007benefits} and Twitter~\citep{kwak2010twitter,cha2010measuring}.
 One of the first study of information diffusion in these media can be found in~\citep{gruhl2004information,adar2005tracking}.
 The geography of Twitter has been analysed in several works, such as~\citep{leetaru2013mapping}.
-Social media can contribute substantially to opinion formation, as studied for example in~\citep{watts2007influentials}.
+Locative media has been the focus of investigation of several researchers, focussing on the interplay between our online and offline lives~\citep{ozkul2013you,ozkul2015record,ozkul2017mobile}.
+More in general, social media can contribute substantially to opinion formation, as studied for example in~\citep{watts2007influentials}.

 In~\citep{srep02980} the authors examine the spreading of rumours related to the discovery of the Higgs boson~\citep{Aad20121,Chatrchyan201230} in real-time from Twitter data.
 Twitter is a social network where a user can write microblog posts composed of 140 characters.
 A post can then be \textit{retwitted} (i.e., reposted) by other users that are following a person or an organisation (\textit{followers}).
 The availability of data from the platform also allows for the extraction of mathematical models of diffusion in the social network of followers across the globe.
 Furthermore, the study of the topics discussed in Twitter has attracted the attention of a vast number of researchers in the past years.
 For example, in~\citep{romero2011differences} the authors analyse the adoption of hashtags and they show that for example those that are politically controversial are particularly persistent in the network over time.